RoseSebastian/angular-post-forum/README.md

 # AngularPostForum

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.
-This ia an angular app for showcasing each post from an array of Objets in a square matrix.
+This is an angular app for showcasing each post from an array of Objects in a square matrix.
 The app uses ngrx for state management and unit tests are added.

 ## Development server